 LEAP is a Roanoke-based 501(c)3 non-profit organization.
-LEAP’s mission is to develop, support and maintain a sustainable local food system in the greater Roanoke region.
+LEAP’s mission is nurture healthy communities and resilient local food systems.
 We do this by connecting the dots between local farmers, food producers, and community members.
 Together, we can LEAP back to the future and (re-)connect local producers to local consumers.

 LEAP strives to make healthy, local food more accessible to everyone in the greater Roanoke Valley.
 Currently, we organize and operate farmer’s markets.
 The Grandin Village Community Market has been selling great food and creating community since 2009 and the West End Community Market since 2010.
 LEAP also helps support the Lick Run Community Market (in partnership with Lick Run Urban Farm).
 To learn more about our markets, check out this page.

 Don’t miss the Big Lick Cocktail Classic benefiting LEAP, February 20th and 21st!
 At Charter Hall in the City Market Building downtown, LEAP will celebrate the start of a new growing season with amazing cocktails (and food pairings!) that feature local ingredients.
 The Friday and Saturday evening events and Saturday Mixology Conference will showcase bartenders from some of your favorite Roanoke restaurants (including Lucky, River and Rail, Local Roots, Blue Apron and Blue Ridge Catering).
 Get your tickets today–all proceeds benefit LEAP, so we can keep bringing more local food to more local folks.